7.1 General Statement

 7.6.1 Senior year rule

-Normally the senior year rule is met by the last two semesters being done on the campus at Swarthmore, with the approved exception that seniors during the first semester of their senior year, who have obtained the approval of the chair(s) of their major department(s), may participate in the Swarthmore Semester/Year Abroad Program.
+Normally the senior year rule is met by the student being registered full time for their last two, full-time semesters at Swarthmore (even if the semesters are separated by a gap), with the approved exception that seniors during the first semester of their senior year, who have obtained the approval of the chair(s) of their major department(s), may participate in the Swarthmore Semester/Year Abroad Program.
 Senior year rule compliance is calculated retrospectively with the last two full-time semesters of degree work, regardless if the semesters are separated in time.
 If students have studied elsewhere in the time between their two senior semesters, no more than 2.0 Swarthmore credits for work done elsewhere (regardless of how many courses were taken during the intervening time) may be applied to the Swarthmore degree without being out of compliance with the senior year rule.
 There are two circumstances where a senior can use credit for work done elsewhere to complete the Swarthmore degree without re-enrolling at Swarthmore: (a) after the eighth semester if the major department confirms that the major is done or approves that the major can be completed remotely, or (b) after earning at least 30.0 credits toward the degree if the major department confirms that the major is done or approves that the major can be completed remotely.
 In either case, the senior year rule is fulfilled by the last two semesters done on the campus at Swarthmore (or with the first semester by approved study abroad), regardless of the number of subsequent credits to be earned.

 The academic year at Swarthmore is 32 weeks long, during which time students are expected to complete 6 to 8 semester course credits of work.
-Normal progress toward the degree of bachelor of arts or bachelor of science is made by eight semesters’ work of four course credits or the equivalent each semester, although the object of progress toward the degree is not the mere accumulation of 32 credits.
-Students may and frequently do vary this by programs of three or five courses, with special permission.
-College policy does not permit programs of fewer than 3 course credits within the normal eight-semester enrollment.
+Normal progress toward the degree of bachelor of arts or bachelor of science is made by eight semesters’ work of four course credits or the equivalent each semester.
+Four course credits per semester is the normal load.
+Students may and frequently do vary this by programs of three or five semester course credits, with special permission.
+College policy normally does not permit programs of fewer than 3 course credits within the normal eight-semester enrollment.
 Programs of more than 5 credits or fewer than 4 credits require special permission (see section 4.1 on tuition and section 8.3 on registration).
 Course credit earned by examination does not count in registration load.